In scoping

 City councils.
 Zoning boards.
 Planning commissions.
 Business Improvement Districts.
 Housing authorities.
 Local development corporations.
 The bodies where land, money, and daily life actually get decided — and where the accountability infrastructure is thinnest.

-• BIDs collect mandatory assessments from property owners, then operate with corporate-level opacity.
+- BIDs collect mandatory assessments from property owners, and can operate with corporate-level opacity.

-• Meeting notices technically compliant but functionally hidden.
+- Meeting notices can be technically compliant but functionally hard to find.

-• Public-comment periods scheduled during business hours, in inaccessible rooms, for decisions that were already made.
+- Public-comment periods are sometimes scheduled during business hours, in less accessible locations, for decisions effectively already made.

 What TASFGA will track